dbissell6/Math4Cyber/04_Linear_Algebra.md

 A **vector** is a mathematical object that has both magnitude and direction.

 A **matrix** is a rectangular array of numbers, symbols, or expressions, arranged in rows and columns.
 Matrices are used to perform linear transformations, solve systems of linear equations, and represent data.
 Each number in a matrix is called an element.
-The size of a matrix is defined by its number of rows and columns, often referred to as m×nm×n, where mm is the number of rows, and nn is the number of columns.
+The size of a matrix is defined by its number of rows and columns, often referred to as m×n m×n, where m is the number of rows, and n is the number of columns.

 A **linear transformation** is a mapping between two vector spaces that preserves the operations of vector addition and scalar multiplication.
 Essentially, if you apply a linear transformation to a vector, its direction and/or magnitude are changed in a way that is consistent and predictable across the space.
 Linear transformations can be represented by matrices, making the connection between these concepts very direct.